dse/dse-typewriter-font/README.md

 ## About This Font

 This font is not the result of any scans or traces of samples, specimens, or other output from an actual typewriter.
+I personally eyeballed and drew everything in FontForge.

-It's more like an amalgamation of old-school typewriter fonts with features semi-arbitrarily picked from each one, as well as a few not in use on actual typewriters.
+DSE Typewriter is more like an amalgamation of old-school typewriter fonts with features semi-arbitrarily picked from each one, as well as a few coding-friendly features that were not in use on actual typewriters of the period.

+Though this is intended to be useful as a coding font, I emphasized on aesthetics while maintaining some degree of readability.
+There is room for improvement.
+I may create a version of this that borrows from old "reproducing typewriter" fonts (e.g., Monotype No. 72L, Reproducing Typewriter).

 ## Features and Characteristics